 Topiramate and pregnancy

-Topiramate has been linked to a small, increased risk of problems for your baby if you take it during pregnancy.
-Children born to mothers taking topiramate also have an increased risk of long-term problems with learning and development.
+Topiramate has been linked to a small but increased risk of birth defects for your baby if you take it during pregnancy.
+Children born to mothers taking topiramate may have an increased risk of learning and development problems as they grow older.

 Topiramate and breastfeeding